almostearthling/whenever/README.md

 As the available options are minimal, and mostly impact on [logging](#logging), the only elements that should be highlighted are the following:

 * **whenever** requires a log file to run in _quiet_ mode (which also suppresses errors)
-* it is possible to suppress colors on console logging, by specifying `--log-plain` to the command
+* it is possible to suppress colors when logging to console, by specifying `--log-plain` as an argument
 * when run within a wrapper, **whenever** can emit log messages in the JSON format, to make it easier for the wrapper to interpret and classify them.

 When debugging a configuration file, it might be useful to set the log level at least to _debug_, if not to _trace_ which also emits some redundant messages.